phirework/local-focus/README.md

 ## Minimalist todo app

 * Stores tasks in local storage
+* Sorts tasks by colour, then task name

 ## Wishlist

 * Undo delete
 * Drag and drop
 * Nicer fade in / out
+* Some sort of date integration?
+Maybe?

 ## Project setup
 ```